dkandalov/live-plugin/README.md

 How to use
 ===========
  - open "Plugins" tool window on the right side
- - open and edit one of "plugin.groovy" files (these are entry points for plugins)
+ - edit one of "plugin.groovy" files (these are entry points for plugins)
  - use "ctrl + C, ctrl + E" to execute current plugin

 Plugins are stored on application level.